fletchy95/SDM_Delta/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Question we have that have been solved.
 &nbsp;&nbsp;&nbsp;&nbsp; Add solutions to your questions in the Wiki once you've solved it.
 &nbsp;&nbsp;&nbsp;&nbsp; Solutions can be as simple as a youtube video, or a website link. <br><br>
+------------------Additional Info----------------
 If you have questions about GitHub go online and and see if you can figure it out or just contact me (Crowley) and I'll see if i can solve it.
+I'll update this README randomly and everything else.
+I'll give permissions to people once I figure it out.